N6RFM/psws-drf-tid-tools/README.md

 A wave-like disturbance in the ionosphere that propagates over long distances, often caused by atmospheric or geomagnetic events.
 TIDs propagate towards the equator during storms, and can disrupt GNSS/GPS navigation, radio communications, and satellite operations.

-## What this toolkit is intended for
+## What this toolkit is intended to do

 Given Doppler-vs-time data from a several HamSCI Grape DRF or WSPRDaemon (https://hamsci.org) stations recording the same WWV carrier, this toolkit lets you: